Abdul Ahad Vakil

-Abdul Ahad Vakil (February 1934 – 9 July 2014) was an Indian politician and the Member of parliament elected in 6th Lok Sabha elections from Jammu and Kashmir's Baramulla constituency.
-He served as the state minister in 1983 and the speaker of Jammu and Kashmir Legislative Assembly in 1996.
-He was the senior member of National Conference.
+Abdul Ahad Vakil (February 1934 – 9 July 2014) was an Indian politician and a Member of parliament elected in the 6th Lok Sabha elections from Jammu and Kashmir's Baramulla constituency.
+He served as the state minister in 1983 and the speaker of the Jammu and Kashmir Legislative Assembly in 1996.
+He was the senior member of the National Conference.

 Life and background

 Vakil was born in Jammu and Kashmir's Sopora district in February 1934.
 He did Masters of Arts and Bachelor of Laws during his education period and was initially studying at Amar Singh College, Srinagar and later, moved to Aligarh Muslim University where He completed further studies.

-Vakil was originally a lawyer in 1971 and then nominated the member of the District Development Board in 1976.
+Vakil was originally a lawyer in 1971 and then nominated as the member of the District Development Board in 1976.